aprbw/traffic_prediction/README.md

 The papers are sorted alphabetically based on model name.
 The citations are based on Google scholar citation on 2020 09 07.

+You can find the bibtex in traffic_prediction.bib (not complete yet)